 The tower portion of the building provides adequate separation from existing and future high-rise buildings within the immediate context.
-Building step backs are provided on all sides of the building with a tower floorplate of approximately 750 square metres.
+Building step backs are provided on all sides of the building with a tower floorplate of approximately 750 square metres (770m2 with balconies included).